DataDog/datadog-api-client-go/CONTRIBUTING.md

 * Summarize your PR with a **meaningful title** and **fill out the pull request description template completely!**

 Your pull request must pass all CI tests.
 If you're seeing an error and don't think it's your fault, it may not be!
-[Join us on Slack][5] or send us an email, and together we'llget it sorted out.
+[Join us on Slack][5] or send us an email, and together we'll get it sorted out.

 ### Keep it small, focused